furiousteabag/lnk/README.md

 Run `lnk init`

 If you want to backup your local changes with remote repo:
-1. Create new empty repo: https://github.com/new
+1. Create new empty repo `link-store`: https://github.com/new
 2. `lnk git remote add origin remote-repo-url`
-3. `lnk git push --set-upstream origin master`
+3. `lnk git push --set-upstream origin $(lnk git branch --show-current)`
-4. When you want to push all chages to remote repo, run: `lnk git push`
+4. When you want to push all changes to remote repo, run: `lnk git push`

 ## Usage